JohnAdriaan/Edison/README.md

 ![Satellites in view](Images/GSV.png)

-Many screens don't have enough real estate to display all the data - you can scroll right and left on these screens to see more.
+Many screens don't have enough real estate to display all the data - scroll right and left on these screens to see more.
 To provide context, note that many 'side' screens repeat the main data.

 ### GPS Diagnostic screens
 The last screen shows the total number of NMEA-0183 messages received, and how many `INV`alid, `UNK`nown and `CHK`sum-errored messages there were.
-If you scroll right, the next screen breaks down how many of each NMEA-0183 message type were received, and how many were in error.
+Scroll right, and the next screen breaks down how many of each NMEA-0183 message type were received, and how many were in error.

 ![NMEA Message count](Images/NMEA.png)

-(Caught mid-update!)
+(Caught mid-update, with one GSV message received in error!)

 ----
 With many kudos and thanks to: